joanvallve/yaml-schema-cpp/README.md

 There are some rules for the expressions:
 1. It should start by a `$` symbol.
 2. All parameters involved in an expression have to be at the same level of the specified node.
-3. All parameters involved in an expression have to be mandatory at all cases (i.e. true, not an expression).
+3. All parameters involved in an expression have to be mandatory at all cases (i.e. true, not an expression) or have a default value defined.
 4. The exprtk syntax has to be followed (see [exprtk readme](https://www.partow.net/programming/exprtk/code/readme.txt) for more information).
 5. The result of the expression will be casted to `bool`.
 If the result is a numeric value, it will be converted to `true` except for 0 (`false`).